hexanal/fredmercy-blog/NOTES.md

 # NOTES

+## October 26, 2020

+- lots of useless ideas yesterday!
+  - the comments ideas (having the "database JSONs" co-located with the post they refer to) can be dropped, I think... or I have top operationalize the heck out of it
+- the shortcode idea is not too bad, but again, I need to prototype.
+It can't become a weird Frankenstein monster version of a "block" system.
+It needs to be simple, effective, solid.
+- as for the CSS hybrid between BEM and Tailwind needs some researching into as well
+  - a little showcase, a different branch after this one maybe? i dunno

+1. still have to fix the colorscheme dropdown
+2. still have to fix the "parent" pages thing
+3. fix the "loading" state redesign

+- idea number 4324324: why not have some processing happen at the template level?
+  - grab all the script "middleware" from the template, apply that shit, process the data, feed it to the template
+  - that way I can have shit like main menu, etc. etc.
+    - I need to visually represent this

+Future things to add:

+1. error handling (better UX, better dialogs)
+2. ? forgot what else, but there's more, for sure

 ## October 25, 2020

 - doing a quick mix-and-match with the old version(s) of the blog, I managed to put the comments back online, so to speak.